a31kim/predictingincome-nonwhite-incarceration/README.md

 ### Baltimore, MD

 The full Baltimore dataset used for the regression can be found [here](https://github.com/a31kim/regression-income-nonwhite-incarceration/blob/master/compiled_analysis.xlsx), in the "balti_compiled_data" sheet.
-The complete set of regression values can be found [here](https://github.com/a31kim/regression-income-nonwhite-incarceration/blob/master/compiled_analysis.xlsx), in the "regression" sheet.
+The complete set of regression values can be found [here](https://github.com/a31kim/regression-income-nonwhite-incarceration/blob/master/compiled_analysis.xlsx), on the left-side of the "regression" sheet.

 Below is a table displaying the key values extracted from the Baltimore data regression, along with an equation detailing the numerical relationship between the values.
 ![](.gitbook/assets/balti_values.png)